Turkish Citizenship by Investment: The Ultimate Guide

 1. Find and Buy a Property

-As linked to above, we’ve published other articles that offer valuable insights into investing in Turkish real estate.
-They cover everything you need to know, including important tax considerations and valuable tips for finding the perfect apartment.
+As mentioned, we’ve published other articles that offer valuable insights into investing in Turkish real estate.
+They cover everything you need to know, including important tax considerations and valuable tips for finding the perfect place.

 2. Obtain a Certificate of Eligibility